WilliamKarolDiCioccio/mosaic/CONVENTIONS.md

 We avoid using exceptions for flow control.
 Exceptions are only used in scenarios where crashing is acceptable or necessary (e.g., irrecoverable logic errors).
 In most cases, we prefer to use the `Result` class from the `pieces` template library to model recoverable errors.
 This encourages explicit handling and improves clarity when dealing with failure cases.
 If a function doesn't produce additional data on failure, a simple `bool` or `return code` may be used instead for simplicity.
 However, if the failure involves meaningful data (e.g., an error message or diagnostic payload), even when already logged, a `Result` must still be returned so that the information can bubble up to a caller that may know how to respond appropriately.

+To ensure proper handling of errors in objects, we recommend not using constructors to call functions or perform operations that can fail.
+Instead, limit them to invariants and conditions that require crashing the program.
+For all initialization code that may not succeed use `initialize()` methods that return the desired object or an error message/code.

 ---

 By following these conventions, we promote a unified and professional development experience.
 These guidelines aim to simplify onboarding, facilitate collaboration, and ensure long-term maintainability.